byte-physics/igortest/docu/sphinx/source/advanced.rst

 At the end of a run with code coverage determination Igor Pro outputs the global coverage to stdout in the form ``Coverage: 12.3%``.
 The following regular expression can be used in CI services (e.g. in GitLab) to retrieve the number ``(?:^Coverage: )(\d+.\d+)(?:%$)``.

+Limitations
+^^^^^^^^^^^

+The function that calls RunTest with tracing enabled must return to the Igor Pro command line afterwards to allow recompilation of the instrumented code.
+It is not allowed to have another RunTest call in between.
+The unit testing framework will abort with an error in that case.

+If the full autorun feature is enabled through ``DO_AUTORUN.TXT`` the RunTest call with instrumentation must be the only call in the experiment.
+Specifically, if a RunTest call without tracing is placed before then the RunTest call with tracing will not execute tests.

 Examples
 ^^^^^^^^